How to Get Started Home Schooling

 If you are brand new to homeschooling follow the plan outlined below.
 If you’ve homeschooled for a while and just moved to Virginia, purchase the CD about the Law and Testing to learn about our state law at this link.

 The Christian Homeschool by Gregg Harris is a great book for Christians who want to understand why public or private school may not be the right choice for them.
-We put together a list of some of our favorites.
-See the resource page below for more titles.

 If you follow this plan you will be well on your way to gaining the confidence and knowledge you need to succeed at this endeavor.
 I often refer to homeschooling as the “Ultimate Freedom”.
 It is the chance to spend your days learning and growing with your children in a way most will never understand or experience, and having the freedom to do things together you would otherwise never get to do.